earthly/website/blog/_posts/2021-02-11-mitmproxy.md

 {% include imgf src="13.png" alt="mitmproxy certificate proxy always trusted" %}

-## Installing The Trusted Root Certificate On Windows
+## Installing the Trusted Root Certificate On Windows

 If you are on Windows, follow this guide [to add the MITM root certificate as a trusted root certificate authority](https://docs.microsoft.com/en-us/skype-sdk/sdn/articles/installing-the-trusted-root-certificate).